bbauska/W3Cx-5of5/README.md

 <h5>Class properties</h5>

-Class properties should be defined after the class definition, and declared using the name of the class followed by the . operator and the name of the property.
+<p>Class properties should be defined after the class definition, and
+declared using the name of the class followed by the . operator and the name of the property.
 Example: Point.nbPointsCreated in the example below.
-A best practice is to ALWAYS use them this way.
+A best practice is to ALWAYS use them this way.</p>

-There is another way to declare Class properties (using static getters and setters &#45;- see next section, for advanced users), but we recommend using this one for beginners.
+<p>There is another way to declare Class properties (using static getters
+and setters &#45;- see next section, for advanced users), but we recommend using this one for beginners.</p>

 <h5>Example of creation and use of class methods and properties using an ES6 class</h5>